Did you ever really love Joe, Marie?

 I loved Joe.
 I will always love him.
 I miss him every day, and I’m grateful for my time with him and the lessons he taught me.
 I will continue to do all I can to help spread awareness and find solutions to break this unbreakable silence.

 I hope you will join me in supporting kNot Today and its mission by purchasing an Unbreakable candle.
 100% of the proceeds will go to the kNot Today Foundation.
-Free shipping ends today (July 5th, 2021.)
-If you’re not able to donate by purchasing a candle (and even if you are), please consider contributing by sharing with friends and family.
+If you’re not able to donate by purchasing a candle please consider contributing by sharing with friends and family, or by making a donation directly to kNot Today.
 It all helps!

 Thank you for your love and support over this past year.
 It’s meant everything to me!